pranavk/gist-cli/README.md

 - `gistcli -f harry.txt -d 'Python multithreading example.'` # Returns a link of the **public** gist with **description** `Python multithreading example.`
 - `gistcli -f harry.txt -d 'Python multithreading example.' -p` # Returns a **private** gist like above.

+You can also use the terminal standard input to post that entered data as a gist.
+In that case, to stop reading data from the terminal just enter "."(quotes for clarity) in the last line of your input.
+(Don't worry that "." won't be included in your gist.)

 ## Problems that you might face
 Presently I have assumed that your python interpreter has the path `/usr/bin/python`.
 If your distribution has any other path then you just need to change the first line of the script to the path of the interpreter.